CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/index.md

 which can be used as a forum to ask questions and find out more information about the unit from Lecturers/TAs or fellow classmates.
 If you don't have access, contact John or Michael, details [here](/contact).

+## Project Code for Blue Crystal

+When submittng jobs for Blue Crystal, ACRC requires you to use a project code.
+Please use the Final Year Projects project code: **COSC027924**, not any other codes you may have been given for previous units.